 I started by wrapping the wreath form in burlap ribbon and securing with hot glue.

 Next I took the pinecones outside and sprayed them with blue yellow and white spray paint.
 Using spray paint, I was able to get into the crevices and cover them well.
+I painted a few pinecones in each color and will group them together to finish off this wreath.

 I really can’t wait to put this on my front door, but as I write this it is only August.
 So I will wait, I don’t want my neighbors to think I’m crazy nor do I want to rush summer.
 I think this is going to be beautiful on my front door with white and yellow mums in the pots surrounding it.
 For now, it’s in my office looking pretty and reminding me that fall is just around the corner.